ElmoSamudra/ElmoSamudra/README.md

 **ElmoSamudra/ElmoSamudra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 I’m currently interested in data science and web development.
+- 🌱 I’m currently interested in data science and work automation!

 - 👯 I’m looking to collaborate on anything fun from the fields above!